NSO Handbook

 Academic planning

 Own your educational experience.
-That means not just going to class, doing homework, and taking tests.
-It also means using resources, planning ahead, and exploring options and technology—all of which you can access virtually.
+It's more than just going to class, doing homework, and taking tests.
+It's about using resources, planning ahead, and exploring options and technology—all of which you can access virtually.
+It also means making good choices both in and outside the classroom—your success is affected by both.
 Refer back to your NSO Canvas modules for more information.

 Academic Advisors help you understand degree requirements, explore majors, choose courses, and find resources.
 You will meet with your academic advisor at least once each semester.